CommonAccord/Site-Org/Doc/Boehmig/techstars-note/note-purchase-agreement.md

 0.Sec={0.1.Sec}<br>{0.2.Sec}<br>{0.3.Sec}<br>{0.4.Sec}<br>{0.5.Sec}

-0.1.Sec=THIS CONVERTIBLE PROMISSORY NOTE PURCHASE AGREEMENT (the “{Agreement}”) is made as of [DateOfNotePurchaseAgreement] (the “{Effective_Date}”) by and among [CompanyName], a Delaware corporation (the “{Company}”), and the persons and entities named on the {Schedule_of_Purchasers} attached hereto (individually, a “{Purchaser}” and collectively, the “{Purchasers}”).
+0.1.Sec=THIS CONVERTIBLE PROMISSORY NOTE PURCHASE AGREEMENT (the “{Agreement}”) is made as of {DateOfNotePurchaseAgreement} (the “{Effective_Date}”) by and among {CompanyName}, a Delaware corporation (the “{Company}”), and the persons and entities named on the {Schedule_of_Purchasers} attached hereto (individually, a “{Purchaser}” and collectively, the “{Purchasers}”).

 0.2.Sec=RECITAL

-0.3.Sec=To provide the {Company} with additional resources to conduct its business, the {Purchasers} are willing to loan to the {Company} in one or more disbursements up to an aggregate amount of $[Total Financing Amount], subject to the conditions specified herein.
+0.3.Sec=To provide the {Company} with additional resources to conduct its business, the {Purchasers} are willing to loan to the {Company} in one or more disbursements up to an aggregate amount of ${Total Financing Amount}, subject to the conditions specified herein.

 0.4.Sec=AGREEMENT